Tangles and Not

 You’ll look back at the things that happened and the way your kids tangled and realize they really were learning interpersonal relationship skills.
 You’ll see how they learned to relate to others because of what they learned at home.

 You won’t do it all completely right.
 You can’t because you’re human.
-You will make mistakes.
-You’ll have those “Stop the world and let me off!” days.
+Therefore you will make mistakes.
+There will be those have those “Stop the world and let me off!” days.

 In those moments – and those tangle days – here are some lifelines you can grab.